frojo/same-page-website/src/_collections/portfolio/focus-camera.md

 ---
+description: >-
-description: "Focus Camera is a local camera store with a brick and mortar location in South Brooklyn.
-Partnering with a number of camera, lighting, and audio brands, the mission was to shoot a campaign focused on Brooklyn's creative community and how gear helps them achieve their artistic pursuits. "
+  Focus Camera is a local camera store with a brick and mortar location in South Brooklyn.

+  Partnering with a number of camera, lighting, and audio brands, the mission was to shoot a campaign focused on Brooklyn's creative community and how gear helps them achieve their artistic pursuits.
 video_embed_link: testing...wet
 my_title: Focus Camera | Holiday Campaign
 thumbnail: https://res.cloudinary.com/dyewnjw4e/image/upload/v1718830863/thumb_uc95rc.jpg